AdobeDocs/stock-api-docs/src/pages/getting-started/02-register-app.md

 | **POD/Retail** | X |||
 | **Affiliates** ||| X |

-## Note 1

-*While it is possible to use OAuth integration for Enterprise and DAM applications, you would typically not have your users sign in directly to Adobe Stock, and instead your application would manage the experience for them.*
+**Note 1**: *While it is possible to use OAuth integration for Enterprise and DAM applications, you would typically not have your users sign in directly to Adobe Stock, and instead your application would manage the experience for them.*

-## Note 2

-*If your platform is going to let users access their own Stock accounts, then OAuth is the method of choice.
+**Note 2**: *If your platform is going to let users access their own Stock accounts, then OAuth is the method of choice.
 Otherwise, if your platform is going to license assets and give them to your users as part of your service, then the Service Account would be appropriate.*

-**&gt;&gt;&gt; NEXT:** Learn the basics of [authentication](03-api-authentication.md).

 ## API authentication requirements